Famous Shiva Temples in Garhwal and Kumaon Region of Uttarakhand

 Bilkeshwar Mahadev Temple

-Abode of the Gods, Uttaranchal is wrapped in snow, beauty and bliss.
+Abode of the Gods, Uttarakhand is wrapped in snow, beauty and bliss.
 The cold weather is complemented by the warmth and the simplicity of the locals.
 It seems Lord Shiva has blessed this land with infinite beauty and eternal charm.
 His fondness for the land is manifest in the numerous Shiva temples where he found his holy residence.
 From time immemorial, the holy land has drawn millions of devout hearts to find enlightenment and progress in the spiritual plane.
 Let us all hail to the Lord, take his name and start our journey!
 Jai Shankar!

 Chardham happy customer